folio-org/folio-org.github.io/guidelines/naming-conventions.md

 Note that some early modules did not follow some aspects of these naming schemes.

-Choose names carefully, as there are various ramifications to later changing that.
+Choose all names carefully, as there are various ramifications to later changing that.

 In most cases (except when camelCase is required) use hyphenation to join words in a name, i.e. hyphen-separated strings (sometimes referred to as dash-separated).